Sesen Bio Inc. (SESN)'s Financial Results Comparing With Realm Therapeutics Plc (NASDAQ:RLM) | New Business Observer

 Profitability

-Table 2 provides us the net margins, return on equity and return on assets of both businesses.
+Table 2 shows us Sesen Bio Inc. and Realm Therapeutics Plc’s return on equity, net margins and return on assets.

 |Net Margins